Keto Almond Flour Crackers Recipe

-French Onion Keto Crackers Recipe: Simple 4-ingredient low carb crackers with zesty flavor and crunch!
-This little chips are ketogenic and gluten free, and could be paleo and Whole 30 with one ingredient swap!
+Keto Almond Flour Crackers Recipe: Simple 4-ingredient low carb crackers with zesty flavor and crunch!
+These little chips are ketogenic and gluten-free, and could be paleo and Whole 30 with one ingredient swap!

 Hey Low Carbers… Today I’ve got something special just for you!